Seasawher/mathlib4-help/docs/options.md

 default: `false`

 enable the unused `Decidable*` instance linter, which lints against `Decidable*` instances in the hypotheses of theorems which are not used in the type, and can therefore be replaced by a use of `classical` in the proof.

+## linter.unusedFintypeInType
+type: `Bool`

+default: `false`

+enable the unused `Fintype` instance linter, which lints against `Fintype` instances in the hypotheses of theorems which are not used in the type, and can therefore be replaced by a hypothesis of `Finite` or removed entirely.

 ## linter.unusedRCasesPattern
 type: `Bool`